pachyderm/pachyderm/examples/fruit_stand/GUIDE.md

 optional when creating a commit (notice we didn't specify a parent when we created the first commit), but in this case we're going to be adding more data to the same file "sales."

+In our fruit stand example, this could be making a commit every hour with all the new purchases that happened in that timeframe.

 Let's create a new commit with our previous commit as the parent: